Cecilapp/PHPoole/README.md

 \- static              <- Contains the static files
 ```

-2. Create and run the following PHP script
+Then create and run the following PHP script
 **PHP script**
 ```php
 <?php